Recap: The Simpsons S 5 E 11 Homer The Vigilante

 - In fact, when the reach the "Big T", you can see the "Big W" in the background.

-- Also characters of IAMMMMW actors such as Phil Silvers, Milton Bearle, and Buddy Hackett start appearing in the crowd during this sequence.
+- Also caricatures of IAMMMMW actors such as Phil Silvers, Milton Bearle, and Buddy Hackett start appearing in the crowd during this sequence.

 - The scene of Bart tricking Phil Silvers into driving into the river is a direct homage to the movie.